aiman-al-masoud/psittacus/README.md

   ```
   {
-  propositions : [proposition1, proposition2, proposition3...]
+  "propositions" : [proposition1, proposition2, proposition3, ...]
   }
   ```

   (Metadata may get added to a lesson in the future).

-  ## Each of the propositions has the following structure:
+  ## Each proposition has the following structure:

   ```
   {
-   sentence_one : "ciao mondo",
+   "sentence_one" : "ciao mondo",
-   sentence_two : "hello world",
+   "sentence_two" : "hello world",
-   word_dict : {"ciao":"hello", "mondo":"world"},
+   "word_dict" : {"ciao":"hello", "mondo":"world"},
-   audio_base64 : "data:audio/mpeg;base64,GkXfo59ChoEBQveBAULygQRC84EIQoKEd2VibUK..."
+   "audio_base64" : "data:audio/mpeg;base64,GkXfo59ChoEBQveBAULygQRC84EIQoKEd2VibUK..."
   }

   ```

-   * sentence_one: the sentence
+   * sentence_one: the sentence in the **target language** (ie: the language the student wishes to learn).
+   * sentence_two: the same idea expressed in the **student's language**.
+   * word_dict: a dictionary that provides a brief description of each word contained in sentence_one.

+   #### Please note that:

+   * A 'word' here simply means: 'a string of unicode characters surrounded by spaces'.

+   * The definition can and should be made up of more words, and may eventually include a brief analysis of the grammar (tense, gender, case markings...) if that helps the student understand the context better.
+In more 'advanced' lessons, this brief definition may be provided in terms of the target language, for those who favor a full-immersion approach.

+   * audio_base64: the audio of sentence_one (in the **target language**) recorded by a native or proficient speaker of the language.
+Encoded as audio-data in base-64.

 </details>